turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 - Navigate to the `CloudFormation` console, select the failed stack, and go to the `Events` tab.
 Look for error messages related to the database or rollback failure.
 - Ensure the database is in a healthy and suitable state.
-- Choose the `Rollback` option and confirm the action.
+- Choose the `Continue update rollback` option from `Stack actions` and confirm the action.

 ### Stack Update Fails